waph-phung/waph/labs/lab2/README.md

 Use the `pandoc` tool to generate the PDF report for submission from the `README.md` file, and make sure that the report and contents are rendered properly.

+**Note**: If you face the issue that figures are not rendered in preferred positions, use option `-f markdown-implicit_figures -t pdf` to disable the default `implicit_figures` option in `pandoc`

 The PDF file should be named `your-username-waph-lab2.pdf`, e.g., `phungph-waph-lab2.pdf`, and uploaded to Canvas to submit by the deadline.

 ### Notes about the submission policy from the syllabus:

 > Each assignment/submission has a deadline, which must be submitted on Canvas -> Assignments to be graded, i.e., submissions via email or other channels will NOT be graded.
 You need to submit your work before the deadlines so that you can gain the expected outcomes and feedback in a timely manner.
 To avoid last-minute issues, you need to start working on each submission when it is released, ideally during hands-on activities while watching lecture videos.
 By doing this, if you face any issues, you should be able to seek support from the instructor and the TA to complete your work on time.
 Waiting until a later time or close to the deadlines to start any assignment will prevent you from being successful in this class; therefore, you need to plan your time carefully.
-To encourage you to do and submit your work earlier, there will be a 0.05% bonus every hour before the original deadline (up to 3% maximum bonus for each submission).
+To encourage you to do and submit your work earlier, there will be a 0.05% bonus every hour before the original deadline (up to 3% maximum bonus for each submission, i.e., you will get a 3% bonus if you submit 60 hours or earlier before the deadline).